eubinecto/idiomify/README.md

 ## The methods

-1. To answer RQ1, we will have students to do the following during the first session:
+1. To answer RQ1, we will have students do the following during the first session:
   - (a) They will be informed with the first idiom and be told that they should aim to acquire it
   -	(b) They will be asked to be tested on their prior knowledge of the first idiom (pre-test).
   -	(c) after a short break, they will be administered with Idiomify feedback on their pre-written personal statements.
 The use of the first idiom in the context of a paragraph in their personal statements will be highlighted with no further information.